nushell/nushell.github.io/commands/docs/dfr_shift.md

 title: dfr shift
 categories: |
   dataframe or lazyframe
-version: 0.76.0
+version: 0.77.0
 dataframe_or_lazyframe: |
-  Shifts the values by a given period
+  Shifts the values by a given period.
 usage: |
-  Shifts the values by a given period
+  Shifts the values by a given period.
 ---

 # <code>{{ $frontmatter.title }}</code> for dataframe or lazyframe